bata24/gef/docs/FAQ.md

 Use `qemu-system-i386`, and do NOT use `qemu-system-x86_64`.
 Explicitly specify the i8086 architecture before connecting: `gdb -ex 'set architecture i8086' -ex 'target remote localhost:1234'`.

-GEF automatically handles the transition between 16-bit real mode and 32-bit protected mode.
+GEF automatically handles transitions between 16-bit real mode and 32-bit protected mode, but expect limitations compared to 32/64-bit workflows.

 ## Does GEF support ARM Cortex-M?
 Yes, GEF supports ARM Cortex-M.

-It can be used to debug microcontrollers, but please note that you cannot see the memory map.
+You can debug microcontrollers, but the memory map cannot be enumerated via GDB; consult vendor documentation or SVD files for layout details.

 ## Is it possible to debug userland with GEF when using qemu-system?
 Partially, yes.